tylermilner/cookiecutter-ios-swiftui/README.md

 ### Development Environment Setup

-If you already have Python and `pipenv` installed, skip ahead to [Installing Project Dependencies](#installing-project-dependencies).
-Otherwise, follow the instructions below to get your Python environment set up.

 #### Homebrew

 This guide assumes that you already have [Homebrew](https://brew.sh) installed.
 If you aren't using Homebrew, you will need adjust the setup steps accordingly.

 #### Python

+If you already have Python and `pipenv` installed, skip ahead to [Installing Project Dependencies](#installing-project-dependencies).
+Otherwise, follow the instructions below to get your Python environment set up.

+##### pyenv

 In order to avoid using the system Python, use Homebrew to install [pyenv](https://github.com/pyenv/pyenv) for Python version management: